CANADA

 Many people choose Canada because it offers clear and fair routes to permanent residency and citizenship.

-This visa is for travelers visiting close family members or friends living in Canada.
+This visa is for parents/grandparents visiting close family members living in Canada.

 It follows similar requirements as the Tourist Visa but requires host related documents.